vamix2012/roadmap-tasks-page/README.md

 **Responsive design**

-The size of the Table and Notes is updated based on the screen width and height and under 800px width or 1000px the Table has fixed Width and Height and can be scrolled to see the oveflowing content.
+The size of the Table and Notes is updated based on the screen width and height and under 800px width or 1000px the data is shown a a list to have a better experinece on mobile

 **Theme switch**